 Homecoming by Cynthia Voigt (ages 12+)

-I read this series in high school & love that it still is relevant today.
+I read this book series in high school & love that it still is relevant today.
 Dicey’s mom abandons she and her three siblings at a mall forcing the kids to forage for food, hide, and keep going onward as they try to get to a safe place, their great-aunt’s home.

 The Dogs of Winter by Bobbie Pyron (ages 8 – 12)

 Abandoned at age five, Ivan’s forced to live on the streets, homeless and in poverty.
 He lives with a pack of dogs, becoming almost as feral as his pack.
 Like many books on this list, it sad to imagine how hungry his days are and how much he has lost, but it is very worth reading.

 Crenshaw by Katherine Applegate (ages 8 – 12)

 After having lost their home and living in their van for 3 months, the family falls back into further poverty and is now about to lose their apartment.
 It isn’t until his imaginary friend Crenshaw shows up and pushes Jackson to speak the truth to his parents that Jackson learns that he’s not facing these challenges alone.